janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 Continuing: jan Mato [repeated](http://forums.tokipona.org/viewtopic.php?p=10574&hilit=30+hours#p10574) [this](http://forums.tokipona.org/viewtopic.php?p=10777&hilit=30+hours#p10777) [claim](http://forums.tokipona.org/viewtopic.php?p=11117&hilit=30+hours#p11117) a few more times throughout 2011, and that was almost the end of it!
 The 30 hour claim never showed up on the forum again.

-But in January 2015, [The Guardian](https://www.theguardian.com/education/2015/jan/08/toki-pona-invented-language-memrise) posted an article discussing a small group attempting to learn toki pona in 48 hours, led by Oliver Mayeux and Marta Krzeminska.
+But in January 2015, [The Guardian](https://www.theguardian.com/education/2015/jan/08/toki-pona-invented-language-memrise) posted an article discussing a small group attempting to learn Toki Pona in 48 hours, led by Oliver Mayeux and Marta Krzeminska.
 This doesn't include the specific "30 hour" claim[^mental_floss]- if anything, their article is an honest and realistic portrayal of what your first two days of learning Toki Pona could be like.
 But this article is important because it would be a turning point for Toki Pona itself: Toki Pona was starting to get more public attention.

 [^mental_floss]: Uh, [this Mental Floss article](https://www.mentalfloss.com/article/66403/language-only-123-words-less-more) actually cites the Guardian article, directly on the words "around 30 hours."
 I have no idea why, because the Guardian article does not make that claim at all.